Techandmusic/99-Bottles/README.md

 # 99-Bottles
-A fun little program that rpints out 99 bottles of beer on the wall
+A fun little program that prints out 99 bottles of beer on the wall